ishansaxena022/meals_app/README.md

 ### 8 Displaying the meals data
 - Initially printing the meal title from dummyMeals list in `dummy_data.dart`.
 - Using ListView to show the list of meals initially.

+### 9 Navigating to different screen
+- On selecting the category, the meal screen should be open.
+- So, by using the Navigator.push(), we pass the screen that would open upon tapping the category item.